Mae Martin: Career

-In 2023 Martin appeared on and won series 15 of the Channel 4 comedy game show Taskmaster.
-In August 2023, comedians Fortune Feimster, Tig Notaro and Martin debuted the Handsome Podcast.
-Also in 2023, Martin starred in the comedy documentary television series I Have Nothing for which they won Best Guest Performance in a Comedy Series at the 2024 Canadian Screen Awards.
+In 2023, they won series 15 of the Channel 4 comedy game show Taskmaster.
+In August 2023, they debuted alongside comedians Fortune Feimster and Tig Notaro on the Handsome Podcast.
+Also in 2023, Martin starred in the comedy documentary television series I Have Nothing, for which they won Best Guest Performance in a Comedy Series at the 2024 Canadian Screen Awards.

-Martin released a Netflix comedy special, SAP, in 2023.
-The special would go on to receive a Juno Award nomination for Comedy Album of the Year at the 2024 Juno Awards.
+They released the Netflix comedy special SAP in 2023.
+It received a Juno Award nomination for Comedy Album of the Year at the Juno Awards of 2024.

-In 2024, Martin hosted an episode of CBC's The Nature of Things (in association with Kensington Communications and Gay Agenda) called "Fluid: Life Beyond the Binary".
-In the one-hour documentary, Martin explores the science behind sexual and gender fluidity, speaking with gender non-conforming youth and other experts.
+In 2024, they hosted an episode of CBC's The Nature of Things (in association with Kensington Communications and Gay Agenda) called "Fluid: Life Beyond the Binary".
+In the one-hour documentary, Martin explores the science behind sexual and gender fluidity, speaking with gender non-conforming youth and experts.

-Production began in 2024 on Martin's television series Wayward for Netflix.
+Production began in 2024 on their television series Wayward for Netflix.
 The series aired in September 2025.
 Martin created the series, writing and producing it.
 They star as Alex, a small-town cop who helps two teens investigate the secrets of their town and the boarding school they are forced to attend.

-Martin's debut studio album, I'm a TV, was released on February 27, 2025, through Universal Music Canada, with its sound described as indie rock.
+Their debut studio album, I'm a TV, was released on 27 February 2025 through Universal Music Canada, with its sound described as indie rock.
 The songs were all self-written, with production by Jason Couse and Wes Marskell of the Darcys.
 Martin performed lead vocals on the album, as well as playing piano, guitar, harmonica, and bass.
 They later said that many of their musical influences are Canadian indie bands that are included in the soundtrack for Wayward.

+In January 2026, it was announced that they would host the 2026 Juno Awards ceremony in Hamilton, Ontario, with Martin saying of their opportunity to host: "Hopefully my immense gratitude and love will come through without also bringing us down by reminding everyone of the hellscape that the world is right now".
+Most recently, they had signed a deal with Netflix.

 Personal life

 Martin has one older brother.
 Their grandfather was actor Tom Chatto.
 Their paternal uncle is artist and actor Daniel Chatto, who is married to Lady Sarah Chatto, a cousin of King Charles III.

-In June 2021, Martin described themself as "a queer person", came out as non-binary in 2021, uses they/them pronouns, and had top surgery in late 2021.
-Martin has dated both men and women, stating in April 2021 that they are bisexual after previously resisting labelling their sexuality.
+In 2021, Martin called themself "a queer person", came out as non-binary, began using they/them pronouns, and had top surgery.
+They have dated both men and women, saying that they are bisexual after previously resisting labelling their sexuality.

-In December 2023, Martin was in a relationship with reality television personality Parvati Shallow, best known for competing on multiple seasons of Survivor.
-Shallow told People magazine in January 2025 that their relationship was in "an in flux situation."
+In December 2023, they were in a relationship with reality television personality Parvati Shallow, best known for competing on multiple seasons of Survivor.
+Shallow told People magazine in January 2025 that their relationship was in "an in-flux situation."

 In a 2024 interview with Adam Grant, Martin discussed their ADHD diagnosis and their experience with the disorder.